 The surname Litschko was first found in Austria, where the name became noted for its many branches within the region, each house acquiring a status and influence which was enrolled by the princes of the region.
 In their later history the family became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential name.

-Important Dates for the Litschko family
+Early History of the Litschko family

 This web page shows only a small excerpt of our Litschko research.
 Another 133 words (10 lines of text) covering the years 1662, 1701, 1736, 1740, 1749, 1760, and 1780 are included under the topic Early Litschko History in all our PDF Extended History products and printed products wherever possible.